DevExpress-Examples/bi-dashboard-non-visual-custom-export/readme.md

 The `CustomItemExportInfo` object contains the custom Funnel's export settings as [ExportMode](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemExportInfo.ExportMode) and master filter state.

 The `ChartControl.SelectionMode` property is updated according to the actual master filter mode.
-The CustomControlProviderBase.SetSelection(CustomItemSelection) method updates a custom control according to the current master filter selection.
+The [SetSelection](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.CustomControlProviderBase.SetSelection(DevExpress.DashboardCommon.CustomItemSelection)) method updates a custom control according to the current master filter selection.
 The method is called each time a master filter selection changes.

 The `ConigureSeries` method is used to bind a custom Funnel chart's series to data and configure them.
 The [CustomItemData.GetBindings](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemData.GetBindings(System.String)) method gets a CustomItemBindingValue collection.
 Each object in this collection contains information about data items stored in custom item metadata.
 The object’s UniqueId property value can be used as a data member when you bind a custom control to data.